 Department/Division Approval or Support

 All research studies require approval by the department or division chair (or other designated approver) before they can be processed by the IRB.
-The chair confirms that the investigator has the time and resources to conduct the study and is qualified to perform the study procedures.
+Any designee of the department or division chair approving research studies needs to have an equivalent degree of expertise.
+The chair (or designee) confirms that the investigator has the time and resources to conduct the study and is qualified to administer the intervention/perform the study procedures.

 Letters of support:

 Research that involves subjects from outside the investigator's department/division require a letter of support from the chair of the department/division whose patients are targeted as prospective subjects.

 The letter does not need to be in specific template or format, but should confirm that the department/division is aware of the recruitment requirements for the study and is in support of the recruitment plan as it affects the respective department/division.
 For example, if a cardiology study plans to recruit subjects who come into the emergency department, then the division director for Emergency Medicine will need to sign a letter supporting this request.
 Another example is if a psychology study is going to recruit oncology subjects from their clinic then the Division Chief of Oncology or the Director of the Oncology Clinic would need to send a letter in support of this recruitment plan.